Are you a finance manager or controller and struggling due to a lack of effective supplier invoice approval workflow?

 The number of exceptions is the total exceptions generated by the system.
 An exception is generally an issue with an invoice.
 For example – the invoice quantity does not match with the order quantity or the invoice total doesn’t match the order amount.

 This is a direct measure of the accuracy of the data submitted by your suppliers.
 The lesser the number of exceptions, the more accurate the data.
-Now, this is not always the vendor’s fault, it could be that the purchase order was not generated properly, and that caused the mismatch between purchase order and invoice.
+Now, this is not always the vendor’s fault, it could be that the purchase order was not generated properly, and that caused the mismatch between the purchase order and invoice.

 The invoice exception rate is measured as